Zingtree makes extensive use of variables to store data collected or passed into the workflow.

 - Added to the session using a Webhook.

-- Passed in using our apps for Zendesk, Salesforce or Freshdesk.
+- Passed in using our apps for Zendesk, Salesforce, or Freshdesk.

-Using VariablesWithin Zingtee, you can add intelligence to your decision trees using variables in the following ways:
+Within Zingtee, you can add intelligence to your workflows using variables in the following ways:

 - Branch automatically to a node using a Logic Node.